monroews/EnvEngLabTextbook/Laboratory_Measurements/Laboratory_Measurements.rst

  #.
 Digital pipetting
  #.
 Preparing a solution of known concentration
  #.
 Preparing dilutions
  #.
-Measuring concentrations using a UV-Vis spectrophotometer
+Measuring concentrations using a photometer

 .. _heading_Laboratory_Measurements_and_Procedures_Experimental_Methods: